FESOM/tripyview/README.md

 # conda also netcdf4>=1.6.1 causes occasionally netcdf4-->hdf5 error messages, therefor
 # stick for the moment to netcdf4=1.6.0
-conda install -c conda-forge cartopy netcdf4=1.6.0 libstdcxx-ng (libstdcxx-ng is needed so that pyvista is able to plot interactively, python=3.8) cd tripyview pip install -e .
+conda install -c conda-forge cartopy netcdf4=1.6.0 libstdcxx-ng (libstdcxx-ng is needed so that pyvista is able to plot interactively) cd tripyview pip install -e .